Psychiatric Nurse: Duties, Pay, and How to Become One

 What do psychiatric nurses do?

 As a psychiatric nurse, you might work in many different settings, evaluating and supporting your patients’ mental health needs and working with doctors to execute care plans.
 As a mental health nurse, you won't treat mental health conditions on your own.
-You'll work in tandem with a team of health care professionals, including psychiatrists, psychotherapists, and social workers, to create, implement, and monitor treatment and care plans.
+You'll typically work in tandem with a team of health care professionals, including psychiatrists, psychotherapists, and social workers, to create, implement, and monitor treatment and care plans.

 A few of the everyday things you might do in this role include: